rryoung98/CS230_quantum_dropout/README.md

 looking at the below papers to see if we could improve the MNIST dataset training.

+### Questions to answer:

+What is dropout?
+How can it be translated to quantum applications?

+Can we determine if this will help quantum machine learning?
+If so how?

+What would the architecture be for the "best" quantum machine learning dropout?

+Bonus: How can we stand out among the current research?

 ## Implementation

 ### Version 1 inspired by Schuld et al.

+The approach that often helps is a simpledropout regu-larizationthat is both quantum-inspired and quantumready (in the sense that it is easy in both classicalsimulation and quantum execution).
+The essence of theapproach is to randomly select and measure one of thequbits, and set it aside for a certain numberNdropoutof parameter update epochs.
+After that, the qubit isre-added to the circuit and another qubit (or, perhaps,no qubit) is randomly dropped.
+This strategy works by“smoothing” the model fit and it generally inflates thetraining error, but often deflates the generalization error.

 ### Version 2 inspired by Verdon et al.

+As our parameters naturally have Gaussian noise inboth the gradient and parameter value due to our opti-mization approach outlined in Section III using Gaussianpointer state, the Gaussian multiplicative noise dropoutcomes for free for our schemes.
+In a sense the Quantumuncertainty of the wavefunction serves as natural regu-larizing noise.
+For Gaussian additive noise dropout, re-fer to Section V where we describe quantum parametriccircuits for neural networks.
+In this section, the com-putational registers are initialized in null-position qu-dit or qumode eigenstates|0〉.
+It would be straightfor-ward to use computational registers which have someadded Gaussian noise to their position value, i.e., arein a simulated squeezed state rather than a perfect posi-tion eigenstate initially.
+Because these types of dropoutare straightforward to implement with our schemes, wefocus onoperation dropout: stochastically removing cer-tain subsets of parametric operations.

+35The goal of operation dropout is to probabilisticallycreate a blockage of information flow in the feedforwardcomputational graph.
+Furthermore, another importantaspect of dropout is the ability to backpropagate errorswith knowledge of this erasure error.
+As our backprop-agation approach relies on the ability to backpropagateerror signals through the quantum computational graphvia uncomputation after the feedforward operation andphase kick, we will need to keep in memory the registerwhich controls the erasure.
+We use a quantum state’scomputational basis statistics as the source of classicalstochasticity in this section for notational convenience,but note that could equivalently replace these qubits withclassical random Bernoulli variables of equivalent statis-tics.

 ### Version 3 our method after analysis.